 The toilet is available in the vehicle parking area, which is quite far from the stage.

 2. Garuda Wisnu Kencana Cultural Park

-Besides, at Pura Luhur Uluwatu, you also able to watch the Kecak dance performance at the Garuda Wisnu Kencana Cultural Park in Ungasan.
+Besides, at Pura Luhur Uluwatu, you can also watch the Kecak dance performance at the Garuda Wisnu Kencana Cultural Park in Ungasan.

 Read Here: “Garuda Wisnu Kencana Cultural Park Entrance Fee” >>>

-To create more comfortable for you to find the location of the Bali GWK, please use Google map by clicking the link below!
+To make it more comfortable for you to find the location of the Bali GWK, please use Google Maps by clicking the link below!